Creator Business

 System 1: A brand deal system that protects your time

-Brand deals are where creators lose the most money and energy - usually due to scope creep and unclear deliverables.
+Brand deals are where creators lose the most money and energy usually not because the rate was bad, but because the work quietly expanded beyond what was agreed.

 Your deal system should capture: